 To begin, measure and mix dry ingredients together in a bowl.

 Secondly, use a teaspoon to measure and mix the liquids—coconut oil (make sure it’s melted), water, essential oil, and CBD oil—in a separate bowl.

 **If you’d like to make two differently scented sets of bombs with this one batch, then you will need to divide the dry, and the wet mixtures in half—placing them in separate bowls—before adding essential oils.

 Now it’s time to mix the wet and dry ingredients.
 Use a spoon to slowly add the liquids, a few droplets at a time, to the bowl of dry ingredients.
 Whisk directly where liquids are landing.
 This process can take 10-15 minutes (another set of hands is helpful here).
 If ingredients are starting to react, go slower.
 The result should be a sand-like mixture.

 **If you’re making two batches, you’ll need to do this process twice with each set of wet and dry ingredients.

 Now, it’s time to scoop—and firmly pack—the mixture into molds.
+If the mixture it too dry, and is not sticking together, add a few drops of extra water, oil, or even some witch hazel for extra mositure.
 Shape them into balls with your hands, or use a silicone mold (heart shape, easter egg shape, etc.)—even ice cubes trays.
 Alternatively, use meatball maker tongs to create larger spherical bombs.